 Percussion Department.
 The purpose of this site is to serve as a source of information

 about percussion studies at Oberlin and to share some of our experiences through

 pictures and audio.
+Be sure to check out the Youtube viedeos of past performances.
 We hope that you will find this website useful as well as

 enjoyable.
 It was fun to put together!

 New pieces by Tom Lopez, Alejandro Vinao, Andrew Burke, Al Otte and Adam Rudolph

 Chris Anthony'88 breaks the Guiness Record for a drum roll!

 Chris Anthony raised over $12,000 for the National Multiple Scelerosis Society recently by playing a

 continuous roll for a record 4 hours, 6 minutes and 10 seconds which breaks the previous record of just over 1 hour.